Frequently Asked Questions

-If you or your state board, or jurisdiction, do not receive your scores after 20 business days following the close of the testing period, please contact PTC directly—neither PSI or AMFTRB distribute scores.
+If you or your state board, or jurisdiction, do not receive your scores after 20 business days following the close of the testing period, please contact PTC directly—neither Prometric or AMFTRB distribute scores.

 1. Can individuals with disabilities be accommodated?

 All centers are fully accessible and compliant with the American with Disabilities Act.
 The criteria for requesting Special Accommodations are those outlined in the Americans With Disabilities Act.
 Requesting Special Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
 The online application process provides the ability to attach documentation.

 2. I need the criteria that are required to apply for special accommodations in taking the MFT National Exam.

 The criteria for requesting Special Accommodations are those outlined in the Americans With Disabilities Act.
 Requesting Special Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
 The online application process provides the ability to attach documentation.